dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 *Fig. 22*: Selection of the operating system                    ![Figure 22](Hardware/Fotos/installieren_3.png)

 Now insert the SD card into the slot of the computer.
-Forget that the SD
+Ensure that the SD
 card is in writable mode by pushing the small slide on the left edge of the
 SD card adapter upwards.